triologygmbh/gauge-e2e-tests/README.md

+# This readme template is not for this project and will be edited in near future!

 ## About this template

 This is a template to get started with a Gauge project that uses Selenium as the driver to interact with a web browser.